cconverse711/schemaui/README.md

   current document via `FormState::try_build_value`, runs the validator, and feeds errors back into `FieldState` or the global status line.
-- Overlays (composite variants, key/value maps, list entries) spin up their own validators built from the sub-schema currently being edited, so issues surface before leaving the overlay.
+- Overlays (composite variants, key/value maps, list entries) spin up their own validators built from the sub-schema currently being edited.
+Nested overlays live on a stack, so each level validates in place before changes flow back to the parent form.

 ```text
 ┌─────────────┐ parse schema ┌─────────────────┐ inflate state  ┌────────────┐